Student Organizations

 Important Information about NHS Service/Volunteer Hours:

 NHS members are required to complete 12 hours of approved service/volunteer hours each trimester, totaling 36 hours per year.
-Students are able to accumulate 5 hours of community service over the summer which can count toward their 12 fall trimester hours.
+Students are able to accumulate 5 hours of community service in over the summer which can count toward their 12 fall trimester hours.
 Please be aware that these hours must be separate from any required service related to other organizations of which you may be a member.

 Information for Applicants